barnesoir/chatgpt-vscode-plugin/README.md

 *Once you're logged in, you can ask ChatGPT any question and supply source code from your current file/selection.*

+(Because of cloudflare, there are now several limitations, see [here](https://github.com/timkmecl/chatgpt-vscode#update-december-12-2022) for more)

 ## Support
 If you need help using this extension, please open an issue on the GitHub repository for this extension.